JSydll/docker-yocto-env/Readme.md

 For a quickstart, simply setup your Linux host system via the `setup-host.sh` script, build a base image for running bitbake with `build.sh --env-file <path-to-file> --base-only` and enter the environment with `init.sh env-file <path-to-file>`.

+If you want to `launch.sh` the environment from a branch different than one of the supported main branches, be sure to **set the `RELEASE_TAG` variable with the desired branch/release** as this is used to determine the tag of the image to be started.

 ## Branching